pingcap/blog/heterogeneous-database-replication-to-tidb.md

 ### Using a CDC tool

-We recommend that you use change data capture (CDC) tools to replicate heterogeneous databases**. **There are many CDC tools, such as Oracle GoldenGate (OGG), IBM InfoSphere CDC, and [TiDB Data Migration](https://docs.pingcap.com/tidb-data-migration/stable/overview) (DM).
+We recommend that you use change data capture (CDC) tools to replicate heterogeneous databases.
+There are many CDC tools, such as Oracle GoldenGate (OGG), IBM InfoSphere CDC, and [TiDB Data Migration](https://docs.pingcap.com/tidb-data-migration/stable/overview) (DM).

 The following table summarizes the advantages and disadvantages of using CDC tools.
 As you can see, there are far more advantages.